 Georgia Residents Have Good Reason to Worry about Safety

-Security gates can provide an excellent first line of defense against burglary, but just like that unfortunate woman in Dallas and those students in Alabama, vulnerable Georgia residents often find themselves paying rent for apartments and condos advertised as “gated,” only to be left unprotected and ultimately victimized.
+Security gates can provide an excellent first line of defense against burglary, but just like that unfortunate woman in Dallas and those students in Alabama, vulnerable Georgia residents often find themselves paying rent for apartments and condominiums advertised as “gated,” only to be left unprotected and ultimately victimized.

 In October of 2018, a four- and five-year-old pair of sisters were molested in their Atlanta apartment by a man who apparently climbed through their bedroom window while they were asleep.
 According to neighbors of the family, the complex’s gate had been left out of order for months, allowing uncontrolled access to the grounds.

-Assessing the Safety of a New Apartment Is about More than First Impressions
+Assessing the Safety of a New Apartment Is About More than First Impressions

-- Talk to your prospective neighbors about how safe they feel at home
+Talk to your prospective neighbors about how safe they feel at home.

-- Ask what, if any, security services will be promised in your lease
+Ask what, if any, security services will be promised in your lease.

-- Check the crime maps provided on local police department websites
+Check the crime maps provided on local police department websites.

 Security Gates Are One of the Most Efficient Ways of Improving Security

 The exact statistical effect of security gates is not known, however, there have been studies on site-specific crime reduction, conducted by the U.S. Department of Justice, which point to gates as a key method of improving safety.
-Based on the results of these small-scale experiments, entry gates and other site-appropriate physical security upgrades seem to have a universally positive effect on resident safety and quality of life, sometimes a dramatic one.
+Based on the results of these small-scale experiments, entry gates, and other site-appropriate physical security upgrades have a universally positive effect on resident safety and quality of life, sometimes a dramatic one.

 While the mere presence of a security gate is often not enough to guarantee resident safety, regular gate maintenance is a cornerstone of a strong overall security strategy.
 Working gates are an absolute must in high-crime areas, along with cameras, good lighting, and security personnel.
 In areas with only moderate crime, where security guard service may be overkill, a gate is a simple, low-cost alternative method of making a property uninviting to criminals.

 Landlords who spend their security budget unwisely may be putting their tenants at just as great a risk as those who refuse to invest in security at all.
 Case in point, when a gun safety advocate was murdered in his Savannah apartment complex in 2018, the security guard on duty admitted to hearing the shots and doing nothing, because he heard shots all the time.
-The complex had no entry gate to protect residents, even though installing and maintaining one would have cost far less than the wasted pay of this security guard, who apparently considered the ungated property too out-of-control to be guarded.
+The complex had no entry gate to protect residents, even though installing and maintaining one would have cost far less than the wasted pay of this security guard, who apparently considered the ungated property too out of control to be guarded.

 The Stoddard Firm Holds Landlords Responsible for Leaving Tenants Unprotected

-A safe home isn’t just a moral right.
+A safe home is not just a moral right.
 Landlords are legally required to take reasonable steps to protect their tenants from all foreseeable dangers, including violent crime.
-Adequate security can be a vague concept, and it varies depending local crime levels, but for any property with a history of violent crime on or near the premises, installing and maintaining a security gate is a thoroughly reasonable measure for a landlord to take.
+Adequate security can be a vague concept, and it varies depending on local crime levels, but for any property with a history of violent crime on or near the premises, installing and maintaining a security gate is a thoroughly reasonable measure for a landlord to take.